-- For financial institutions regulated by countries other than those listed in the First Schedule of the Financial Transaction Reporting Act, 2000 it is recommended that the confirmation of the existence of a financial institution and its regulated status be checked by the following means: - checking with the home country's insurance regulator; - checking with another office, subsidiary, branch in the same country; - obtaining from the relevant institution evidence of its licence or authorisation to conduct the business of insurance service providers. - Information on insurance service providers worldwide can be obtained from any of the major international business information services. - Other unregulated financial institutions, should be verified in accordance with the procedures for other non-financial companies and businesses.
+- For financial institutions regulated by countries other than those listed in the First Schedule of the Financial Transaction Reporting Act, 2000 it is recommended that the confirmation of the existence of a financial institution and its regulated status be checked by the following means: - checking with the home country securities regulator; - checking with another office, subsidiary, or branch in the same country; and - obtaining from the relevant institution evidence of its licence or authorization to conduct business.

+- Information on investment service providers worldwide can be obtained from any of the major international business information services. - Other unregulated financial institutions should be verified in accordance with the procedures for other non-financial companies and businesses.

-THE ROLE OF OTHER BROKERS
+THE ROLE OF MONEY BROKERS